 Probably Harbor Freight’s most well-respected tool: I’ve always been a fan of my Harbor Freight Jacks.
 My 15 year old 2.5 ton aluminum racing jack is still going strong, and my 5 year old 1.5 ton is still doing just fine… even though they cost a fraction of the “name brand” jacks.
 I was also entertained to see plenty of Pittsburg Automotive (HF store brand) jacks in the IMSA professional racing paddock.
-The 1.5 ton was often on sale for under $65 during the holidays, I’m not sure it will get that low but it still can be had well under $100
+The 1.5 ton is often on sale under $100

 13: Jack stands: $$ Relatively Cheap

 You can never have too many Jack Stands.
 You may use ALL of them only once a year, but that one day they are very important.
 Small Stands, Large Stands, Multiple Sets (You may need to work on the tow vehicle when the racecar is on stands in the garage), etc. I’m a big fan of the ratchet-style, over the pin.